Manuscript Submission Overview

 Special Issues

-The Multidisciplinary Science Journal encourages the publication of special editions.
-The special edition is dedicated to a single, well-defined theme and should contain between five and fifteen articles.
-The proposal for a special edition to be sent to the Editor-in-Chief should contain the following: The title of the special issue, a brief description of the reason for the special edition, the deadline for submission of the authors.
-All papers will be submitted to the reviewers' review process normally, which includes the possibility of rejection.
-For more details on preparing and publishing special editions, please contact the Editor-in-Chief.
+The Multidisciplinary Science Journal encourages the publication of special issues dedicated to a single, well-defined theme, comprising at least 30 articles.
+The proposal for a special issue to be sent to Malque Publishing should contain the following: the title of the special issue, a brief description of the reason for the special issue, and the deadline for the authors' submission.
+All papers will be submitted to the reviewers' review process normally, including the possibility of rejection.
+For more details on preparing and publishing special issues, please contact [email protected].

 Text Editing